wanghaisheng/responsive-landing-page-starter/content/blog/en/bots-ai-mastering-invocation-names-alexa-skills.md

 ---
 title: "Bots and AI: Mastering Invocation Names for Alexa Skills"
-description: The invocation name you choose for an Alexa skill can have a huge impact on the usability of your voice app.
-In this video, CEO of The Bot Platform Syd Lawrence shares his own frustrations with the naming convention for Alexa apps.
-Opearlo Co-Founder Oscar Merry then offers one naming technique that will make your […]
+description: "[Video] The invocation name you give an Alexa skill has a huge impact on your voice app's usability.
+Learn a naming trick that will make your app engaging."
 thumbnail: /content/blog/bots-ai-mastering-invocation-names-alexa-skills/Bots-Clip10_800x300.jpg
 author: sammachin
 published: true